dollygupta07/MARS-Rover/README.md

-#Pathfinding Visualizer
+**Pathfinding Visualizer**

-Welcome to Mars Rover.
-I hope that you enjoy playing around with this tool.
+Welcome to **Mars Rover**.
+I hope that you will enjoy playing around with this tool.
 You can access it here: https://sathvikabm.github.io/MARS-Rover/

 This application supports the following algorithms:

-1. Dijkstra's Algorithm (weighted)
+- Dijkstra's Algorithm (weighted)

-2. A Search* (weighted)
+-  A Search* (weighted)

-3. Greedy Best-first Search (weighted)
+- Greedy Best-first Search (weighted)

 4. Swarm Algorithm (weighted)